WebAssembly/gc/proposals/gc/Post-MVP.md

   let pow2 n = loop n () (fun _ -> 1)
   ```
-  Due to `tree` being nested to arbitrary depth `n` (which may be an input to the program), it is not possible to monomorphise this code.
+  Due to `tree` being nested to arbitrary depth `n` (which may be an input to the program), it is not possible to monomorphize this code.
 Instead, a compiler would have to detect this case and fall back to a uniform representation for the different instantiations of the type `tree` in the loop -- and all other code it is passed to, such as `sum` (in the limit, this could be almost all of the program).

 2. A uniform representation cannot be expressed in the MVP without losing all static type information and thereby requiring costly runtime checks at every use site.
 For example, if `anyref` is used as the uniform type of all values, passing a value through a polymorphic function will require forgetting its static type on the way in (because the function only takes `anyref`) and recovering it with a downcast on the way out (because the function only returns `anyref`).
 Worse, any composite type, like tuples, arrays, records, or lists, must be implemented with field and element type `anyref` throughout, because their values could not be passed to a function that is polymorphic in their field or element type otherwise.